canonical/dns-operators/dns-policy-operator/README.md

 You then need to integrate it with a charm supporting the `dns_record` interface for it to work as it is a subordinate charm.

-Before beeing able to review incoming dns record requests, you will need to create a reviewer account.
+Before being able to review incoming DNS record requests, you will need to create a reviewer account.
-To do that, use the `create-reviewer` command and then log in using it's credentials to the dns-policy interface.
+To do that, use the `create-reviewer` command and then log in using its credentials to the dns-policy interface.
 The charm can integrate with any requirer charm implementing the [dns_record interface](https://canonical.github.io/charm-relation-interfaces/interfaces/dns_record/v0/).
 This charm will be give your reviewers the ability to manage all the DNS record requests from those requirer.
 Only one provider can be integrated.